bcollico/POMDP-Decentralized-Connectivity/README.md

 ## AA228: Decision Making Under Uncertainty
-A Julia implmentation of decentralized connectivity maintenance as a sequential decision-making problem.
+A Julia implementation of decentralized connectivity maintenance as a sequential decision-making problem.

 Programmers: [Bradley Collicott](https://github.com/bcollico), [Daniel Neamati](https://github.com/danineamati), [Alexandros Tzikas](https://github.com/alextzik)

 A full project report is available at: [AA228_FinalReport.pdf](./output/AA228_Project.pdf)
 ## Final Project: Multi-Agent Decentralized Connectivity Maintenance Learning
-This project implements decentralized connectivity maintainence for a two-agent system, represented as a partially-observable markov decision process (POMDP) in the Julia programming language.
+This project implements decentralized connectivity maintenance for a two-agent system, represented as a partially-observable markov decision process (POMDP) in the Julia programming language.
 The objective was to learn a control policy that avoids collision with obstacles and other agents while maintaining connectivity with the leader robot.
 The POMDP is structured on a discrete, 2D grid world with discrete state, action, and observation spaces.
 The policy was first trained in a cnetralized manner using the QMDP algorithm, and rolled out decentralized on each agent.

 Our implementation addresses both account uncertainty in motion (process noise) and sensing (observation noise).